Social communication disorder (SCD) impacts conversation.

 Social communication disorder (SCD) is a condition that makes it hard to talk with other people.
 It’s not a problem with speech.
-It’s also not a problem with the mechanics of language, like using grammar.
-But it does impact other areas of language.
+It’s also not a problem with the mechanics of language, like pronouncing words and using grammar.

-These challenges make it hard to connect with people, whether it’s at school, on the job, or in social settings.
+These challenges make it hard to connect with people — at school, on the job, or in social settings.
 And that can take a toll on self-esteem.

-Signs of SCD show up in early childhood.
-(In fact, having early symptoms is one of the criteria for diagnosis.)
 Very young kids may have delays in social communication milestones like using sounds or gestures to greet people.
 They may also have little interest in interacting socially.
 But families and teachers may not recognize the signs until later on.
-People can also be diagnosed as adults.

 Here are some signs of SCD at any age: